corda/corda/docs/source/api-states.rst

 1. ``StaticPointer`` s are for use with any type of ``ContractState``.
 The ``StaticPointer`` does as it suggests, it always points to the same ``ContractState``.
-2. The ``LinearPointer`` is for use with ``LinearState`` s.
-They are particularly useful because due to the way ``LinearState`` s work, the pointer will automatically point you to the latest version of a ``LinearState`` that the node performing ``resolve`` is aware of.
-In effect, the pointer "moves" as the ``LinearState`` is updated.
+2. The ``LinearPointer`` is for use with LinearStates.
+They are particularly useful because due to the way LinearStates work, the pointer will automatically point you to the latest version of a LinearState that the node performing ``resolve`` is aware of.
+In effect, the pointer "moves" as the LinearState is updated.

- ``StatePointer`` s do not enable a feature in Corda which was unavailable before.
+StatePointers do not enable a feature in Corda which was unavailable before.
 Rather, they help to formalise a pattern which was already possible.
-In that light it is worth nothing some issues which you may encounter with `StatePointer` s:
+In that light it is worth nothing some issues which you may encounter with it:

 * If the node calling ``resolve`` has not seen any transactions containing a ``ContractState`` which the ``StatePointer`` points to, then ``resolve`` will throw an exception.
 Here, the node calling ``resolve`` might be missing some crucial data.